DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/custom-grouping.md

 ## Importing

-Use the following import sentence:
+Use the following import statement:

 ```js
 import { CustomGrouping } from '@devexpress/dx-react-grid';